lixin4ever/E2E-TBSA/README.md

 ## Parameter Settings
 * To reproduce the results, please refer to the settings in **config.py**.

+## Environment
+* OS: REHL Server 6.4 (Santiago)
+* CPU: Intel Xeon CPU E5-2620 (Yes, we do not use GPU to gurantee the deterministic outputs)

 ## Citation
 If the code is used in your research, please star this repo and cite our paper as follows:
 ```